lhoanggg/intership-report/content/3-BlogsTranslated/3.2-Blog2/_index.md

 ### Natural language query generation & summarization

 You can type a simple English command such as:
-> “Get api count by eventSource and eventName and sort it by most to least”
+> "Get api count by eventSource and eventName and sort it by most to least"

 → CloudWatch Logs Insights automatically generates a valid query (PPL / SQL / Logs Insights QL).
-After execution, the system can **summarize the results** in natural language — helping you quickly understand insights without scanning hundreds or thousands of log lines. :contentReference[oaicite:13]{index=13}
+After execution, the system can **summarize the results** in natural language — helping you quickly understand insights without scanning hundreds or thousands of log lines.

 ### On-demand anomaly detection

 A notable feature: you can detect unusual patterns instantly — without prior setup:

-- Use `pattern @message | anomaly` to identify anomalies. :contentReference[oaicite:14]{index=14}
+- Use `pattern @message | anomaly` to identify anomalies.
-- Returned fields include: `@description`, `@anomalyLogSamples`, `@priority`, `@priorityScore`, `@patternString`. :contentReference[oaicite:15]{index=15}
+- Returned fields include: `@description`, `@anomalyLogSamples`, `@priority`, `@priorityScore`, `@patternString`.
-- You can also use `compare` to compare patterns across time ranges — useful for investigating differences between current and historical logs. :contentReference[oaicite:16]{index=16}
+- You can also use `compare` to compare patterns across time ranges — useful for investigating differences between current and historical logs.

 Typical use cases:

-- Security monitoring: detect unusual access, login failures... :contentReference[oaicite:17]{index=17}
+- Security monitoring: detect unusual access, login failures...
-- Application health monitoring: detect error spikes, latency issues... :contentReference[oaicite:18]{index=18}
+- Application health monitoring: detect error spikes, latency issues...
-- Infrastructure monitoring: identify abnormal resource usage... :contentReference[oaicite:19]{index=19}
+- Infrastructure monitoring: identify abnormal resource usage...

 ---

 ## Correlation — subqueries & JOINs across multiple log groups

-With JOINs and subqueries, you can correlate data across log groups — enabling end-to-end transaction tracing, cross-service debugging, and multi-service event investigation. :contentReference[oaicite:20]{index=20}
+With JOINs and subqueries, you can correlate data across log groups — enabling end-to-end transaction tracing, cross-service debugging, and multi-service event investigation.

-**Example:** find all orders whose payment status is “completed”.
+**Example:** find all orders whose payment status is "completed".

 **SQL:**